bigbio/ibaqpy/benchmarks/README.md

 #### Coefficient of Variation (CV)

 Coeffcient of variantion for all samples in both experiments using quantile,median,median-cov.
 We extracted human proteins common to 11 samples from IBAQ data.
 The mean of the coefficient of variation of all proteins in 11 samples was then calculated.
+Compared to the quantile, median and median-cov has a smaller coefficient of variation.
+Medien-cov has the smallest CV in the lfq experiment.

 <div style="display:flex;justify-content:center">
     <div>